Easy Fleece Hat Pattern

 Toddler & Child – 13 inches

-Adult – 15- 17 ย inches
+Adult – 15- 17 inches

-I used a zigzag stitch just for extra strength.
-This could easily be hand sewn.
 Leave 2 inches unsewn along this straight line at the top of the hat for the next step.

-Take a rotary cutter or scissors and cut 2 inch long strips across the top of the hat.
+Take a rotary cutter or scissors and cut 2-inch long strips across the top of the hat.
 Turn the hat right side out.

 Here are more Crafts and Sewing Projects for you to try.